BestTimesToVisit.com Logo

 activity

-Before the midday heat and crowds descend, explore Hanoi's ancient streets by cyclo.
-Weave through narrow alleyways, past bustling markets waking to life, and catch the scent of freshly brewed coffee and sizzling street food.
-Ask your cyclo driver for hidden gems off the main tourist routes.
+Before the midday heat and crowds, explore Hanoi's ancient streets by cyclo.
+Weave through narrow alleys, past centuries-old shops, and catch the scent of early morning pho.
+Ask your cyclo driver for hidden courtyards and local coffee shops for an authentic experience.

 Best time: October-April